A Levels are an important qualification for many students, as they can impact university admissions and future career prospects.

 The grade boundaries for A Levels are set by exam boards each year and can vary depending on the difficulty of the exam.

 These boundaries determine the minimum mark required to achieve each grade.
-For example, in 2021, the grade boundaries for the A Level Maths exam were as follows:
+For example, in June 2024, the AQA grade boundaries for the A Level Maths exam were as follows:

 How are A Levels graded?